deriv-com/deriv-app/packages/components/stories/date-of-birth-picker/README.md

 # DateOfBirthPicker Component

-A component to get the user's birthdate.
-Allowed range is from 18 to 100 (excluding).
+A desktop date picker component to get the user's birthdate based on `age` value.
+Allowed `age` range is from 18 to 100 (excluding).

 #### Supported Gestures: